Electric vehicles have become popular in a number of cities around the world as communities transition to lower carbon lifestyles.

 What is Council doing to encourage more electric vehicles?

 We are encouraging uptake of electric vehicles by installing public charging stations and working with partners and electricity distributors to install more charging stations on public land.

 We are also transitioning our fleet of vehicles to hybrid and electric vehicles.
-There are currently eleven hybrid and electric vehicles in our fleet.
+There are currently twenty-five hybrid and electric vehicles in our fleet.

 We’re also advocating for changes to the Planning Scheme to ensure charging infrastructure is considered on private land.